Elizabeth Small1,2,3

 Census/Where lived/Occupations

-The census of 3 Apr 1881 showed Elizabeth with her husband Robert, their sons Robert and Thomas, their dtr Ann at Dalcove Maine, Mertoun, BEW, SCT, household enumerated as DICKSON: Robert, 40, farm steward b Morebattle, wife Elizbeth 41 b Makerston.
-Children (all scholars): Robert 8 b Kelso, Ann and Thomas, both 6 b Mertoun.5 Elizabeth Dickson appeared on the census of 1891 as wife of Robert Dickson at Dalcove Mains Farm, Mertoun, BEW, SCT, enumerated as DICKSON: Robert 50 farm steward b Morebattle, ROX; wife Elizabeth 50 b Makerstoun, ROX; Children: Robert 18 ag lab b Kelso; Thomas 16 ag lab b Mertoun, Ann 16 b Mertoun.9
+The census of 3 Apr 1881 showed Elizabeth with her husband Robert, their sons Robert and Thomas, their dtr Ann Dalcove Maine, Mertoun, BEW, SCT, household enumerated as DICKSON: Robert, 40, farm steward b Morebattle, wife Elizbeth 41 b Makerston.
+Children (all scholars): Robert 8 b Kelso, Ann and Thomas, both 6 b Mertoun.5 Elizabeth Dickson appeared on the census of 1891 as wife of Robert Dickson Dalcove Mains Farm, Mertoun, BEW, SCT, enumerated as DICKSON: Robert 50 farm steward b Morebattle, ROX; wife Elizabeth 50 b Makerstoun, ROX; Children: Robert 18 ag lab b Kelso; Thomas 16 ag lab b Mertoun, Ann 16 b Mertoun.9

-The census of 1901 showed Elizabeth with her husband Robert, their sons Robert and Thomas, their dtr Ann at Lennel Hill, Coldstream, BEW, SCT, household enumerated as DICKSON: Robert 60 farm steward b Morebattle, ROX; wife Elisabeth 60 b Kelso ROX; Children: Robert 28 ploughman b Kelso; Thomas 26 ?arcatea? water manufacturer b Mertoun, Ann 26 mother's help b Mertoun.7
+The census of 1901 showed Elizabeth with her husband Robert, their sons Robert and Thomas, their dtr Ann Lennel Hill, Coldstream, BEW, SCT, household enumerated as DICKSON: Robert 60 farm steward b Morebattle, ROX; wife Elisabeth 60 b Kelso ROX; Children: Robert 28 ploughman b Kelso; Thomas 26 ?arcatea? water manufacturer b Mertoun, Ann 26 mother's help b Mertoun.7

-Elizabeth Small was also known as Elizabeth Smail (thats the letter i followed by an l, not two letter ls).5,10
+Elizabeth Small was also known as Elizabeth Smail (thats the letter i followed by an l, not two letter ls.)5,10

 Family